joshuanunn/sub-c/README.md

 - make
 - GNU compiler suite (for C preprocessor and linker)

-For example, all requirements could be installed on an Ubuntu distro using `sudo apt install opam` and `sudo apt install build-essential`.
+On Ubuntu, all requirements can be installed with `sudo apt install opam build-essential`

 ### Setup